Eman Kellam: Lifebabble, CBBC and BBC "Own It"

 In January 2016, he appeared on the CBBC Channel on Lifebabble.

 In February 2018 Olaniyan appeared on the same channel as a guest presenter to promote "BBC Own It", a new online learning resource commissioned by the BBC aimed at 9-12 year olds.
 Covering a range of topics that would relate to children growing up in the digital age.
 Own It launched nationally on Tuesday 7 February 2018.
 He then made several guest presenting appearances on the channel along with featuring in other CBBC shows.

 YouTube Black Voices

 In January 2021 YouTube announced the international list of creators of the inaugural YouTube Black Voices Class of 2021, of which Olaniyan was a UK class member.

 Some members of the class of 2021 were also featured in the September 2021 issue of British Vogue in which Olaniyan was also included.
-Quote from British Vogue feature "As YouTube expands its diverse community, the Class of 2021 are the new figureheads in the making to follow.
-Prepare to watch those featured here go stratospheric".

-British Slang With Celebrities Series
+British Slang With Eman Kellam Series

-Olaniyan produces a "British Slang With Eman Kellam" series on his YouTube channel.
-In it he asks predominantly American actors to try and figure out the meaning of linguistics commonly used by youth in the United Kingdom. ("Multicultural London English") also known as MLE.
+Olaniyan produced the YouTube series British Slang With Eman Kellam, in which he would ask predominantly American actors to interpret slang commonly used by young people in the United Kingdom, often referred to as Multicultural London English (MLE) influenced by Caribbean and African linguistics.
+The series concluded on 24 November 2022.

-Celebrity guests include Gabrielle Union, Denzel Washington, Childish Gambino, Regina Hall, Keke Palmer, Daniel Kaluuya and Issa Rae.
+Celebrity guests included Gabrielle Union, Denzel Washington, Childish Gambino, Regina Hall, Keke Palmer, Daniel Kaluuya and Issa Rae.

-Olaniyan has been given praise by Vogue Business for his "authentic style" in which audiences have gravitated towards across various different platforms.